 Everybody knows that earning good grades in school offers a ton of benefits.
-However, were you aware that good grades can also save you money on your car insurance?
+However, were you aware that good grades can also save you money on car insurance for students?
 It’s true!
 Many different auto insurance companies offer what is called a good student discount for young drivers of high school or college age.

 All you need to qualify is to be enrolled full-time and keep your grades at a B-average (3.0 or higher).
 These terms may vary from policy to policy, so be sure to check with your insurance agent for specifics.
 A place on the Dean’s List or landing in the top 10th percentile may also bump up your discount.

 Find out how much you can save by reading on, and if you need to compare auto insurance rates, start your search with our FREE comparison tool.